makeabilitylab/physcomp/arduino/potentiometers.md

 In this lesson, we'll learn about potentiometers, analog input, voltage dividers, and, as a bonus, multimeters too!
 Similar to the [buttons lesson](buttons.md), we are going to use potentiometers on their own before learning how to use them with microcontrollers.

+<iframe width="736" height="414" src="https://www.youtube.com/embed/MJt9kSNlsU4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+A [video](https://youtu.be/MJt9kSNlsU4) demonstration of a [trimpot](https://www.adafruit.com/product/356) hooked up to analog input A0 on the Arduino.
+The A0 value is graphed on an OLED display in real-time.
+The code is available [here](https://github.com/makeabilitylab/arduino/blob/master/OLED/AnalogGraphScrolling/AnalogGraphScrolling.ino).
+{: .fs-1 }

 ## Potentiometers

 A [potentiometer](https://en.wikipedia.org/wiki/Potentiometer) (or pot) is a three-terminal resistor with a sliding or rotating contact that can be used to dynamically vary resistance.